 The Ethics Advisory Board (EAB) is an independent body that advises the HBP Science and Infrastructure Board (SIB) and Directorate (DIR) on specific ethical, regulatory, social and philosophical issues raised by research that is being undertaken or planned under the auspices of the Human Brain Project.
+The EAB ultimately reports to the Stakeholder Board.
 The Ethics Director facilitates access and communication with the HBP as a whole.